Updated: Nov 28, 2022

-Author: Food and Travel Guides
+Author: Team at Food and Travel Guides

-A Nature Guide to Yellowstone National Park
+History of Yellowstone National Park

-The Yellowstone National Park was established back in 1872 by the US Congress and was signed into the Law by President Ulysses S. Grant (who?) making Yellowstone the first protected National Park in US and quickly held to be "the first national park ever in the universe" (we don't know if that is the correct quote there...?)!
+Yellowstone National Park was established back in 1872 by the US Congress and was signed into Law by President Ulysses S. Grant (who?) making Yellowstone the first protected National Park in the US and quickly held to be "the first national park ever in the universe" (we don't know if that is the correct quote there...?)!

 The Roosevelt Gate Monument - one of the entrances to Yellowstone National Park

-The Park is the centerpiece of the Greater Yellowstone Ecosystem which without doubt is the largest remaining "nearly-intact" ecosystem in our beloved Earth's northern temperate zone.
+The Park is the centerpiece of the Greater Yellowstone Ecosystem which without a doubt is the largest remaining "nearly-intact" ecosystem in our beloved Earth's northern temperate zone.
 That alone was enough to make Yellowstone a UNESCO World Heritage Site (full list in link) back in 1978.

 The Wolves of Yellowstone

 Volcanism, Geysers, and Hydrothermal wells in Yellowstone National Park